AdobeDocs/marketo.en/help/marketo/getting-started/setup/configure-protocols-for-marketo.md

 `3` **Notify Your Marketing Team**

-Notify your marketing team when you’ve completed this process.
+Notify your marketing team when you've completed this process.

 `4` **Contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} to start the process of provisioning an SSL Certificate.**